🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Mariner Manners: 12 Bits of Boat Dock Etiquette for a Swift Launch

 On a busy summer day, a boat launch ramp can become quite congested.
-For beginner boaters, not only is it intimidating to pull a boat trailer, but it's also daunting to understand the strange dance that goes on at the dock.
+For beginner boaters, not only is it intimidating to pull a boat trailer, but it's also daunting to understand the strange dance that goes down at the dock.

 Every boater should understand that there are certain boat launch rules of etiquette that go a long way.
 They prevent something similar to road rage, something boaters like to call ramp rage.